immersive-web/webxr-input-profiles/README.md

 ## Visual representation

 ### Loading the asset
 The visualization asset representing a motion controller can loaded once the `MotionController` has been created.
 The path to the asset can be found in the `MotionController.assetPath`.
+Assets are available under MIT license in .glTF, .glB, or .fbx formats.

 ```js
 profiles.createMotionController(inputSource).then((motionController) => {